mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   * [example from ESS](https://github.com/nvaytet/visens)
   * need way to decide which preview to use from a given file
   * need way to see if the individual "previewer" can look at a file
+  * Gagik will put together a design document